 And it’s not just about cake ingredients.
 Even if you don’t like baking, it’s probably a safe bet that you still have a lot of recyclable plastic food packaging in your kitchen.
 You probably have milk and juice jugs, beverage bottles, yogurt and margarine containers, condiment bottles, lids and bottle caps that are recyclable in most curbside programs across the country.
 Even plastic bags, along with plastic wraps for things such as water bottles and napkins, can be recycled by returning them to participating grocery and retail stores.

 So what happens to all those plastics once they’re recycled?
 This is the really cool part—they become a resource for making useful new products.
 Your everyday plastics can live on in new packaging, clothing, cooking tools, garden planters, building products, carpeting for your home, and so much more.

 Personally, I’m a big fan of my cutting board made with recycled high-density polyethylene or “HDPE” plastic from used milk jugs, as well as my mixing bowls made with recycled polypropylene plastic from used yogurt and margarine containers.
 Thanks to the durability of plastics, these kitchen tools will last for years, and the best part is that they help keep a valuable resource from going to waste.

-Now that you know all about how to help the environment by using plastics in the kitchen, here’s one of my favorite recipes for confetti cake for you to download and try at home.
+Now that you know a bit about how to help the environment by using plastics in the kitchen, here’s one of my favorite recipes for confetti cake for you to download and try at home.